mildsunrise/emucore/README.md

 Proper packaging is missing, copy the module to `site_packages` or somewhere in your path.

 There's a shared object (not a Python extension, just a shared object) that does the hot things such as tracing basic blocks.
-It's only required if you want pseudo-stacktrace support.
+It's only required if you want pseudo-stacktrace support (for errors).
 Build with:

 ~~~python
 make -C emucore/tracer